LORD-MicroStrain/mip_sdk/examples/c/7_series/ins/README.md

 # 7 Series INS Example (C)

-This example demonstrates how to configure and use a MicroStrain 7-series INS device with external aiding measurements using the MIP SDK C API.
+This example demonstrates how to configure and use a MicroStrain 7-series INS device with the MIP SDK using the C API.

 ## Overview

-The example showcases basic INS setup and operation for 7-series devices, including:
+The example showcases the basic setup and operation of a 7-series INS device, including:
 - Device initialization and communication
-- Filter message configuration with INS-specific data
+- Filter message format configuration
-- Gyro bias capture for improved accuracy
+- Gyro bias capture
 - External aiding measurements configuration
 - Reference frame setup for external sensors
-- Filter initialization with external aiding
+- Filter initialization and heading source configuration
-- Real-time data streaming with external measurement injection
+- Real-time data streaming and display

 ## Configuration